amin-nas/Sketch-to-Clickthrough-HTML/README.md

-# Sketch to Clickthrough HTML
+# Sketch to Click-through HTML

 Convert your artboards into HTML pages.